NrgXnat/docker-images/rt-struct-assessor/README.md

 ## Purpose

 * The command will be invoked when an RT-STRUCT scan is uploaded.
 (Or at least that is the hope.
-I don't yet know a reliabel way to trigger on these scans.)
+I don't yet know a reliable way to trigger on these scans.)
 * The container service will mount the scan's DICOM resource.
 * The script that runs inside the container will read the DICOM RT-STRUCT headers and use them to write the `icr:roiCollectionData` assessor XML.
 * The container service will create the assessor object from this XML, and upload the DICOM RT-STRUCT to it as a resource.